google/cargo-raze/README.md

-In exchange, users are rewarded with a customizable and extensible build system that compiles any kind of compilable target and allows expressing "unconventional dependencies", such as rotobuf objects, precompiled graphics shaders, or generated code, while remaining fast and correct.
+In exchange, users are rewarded with a customizable and extensible build system that compiles any kind of compilable target and allows expressing "unconventional dependencies", such as Protobuf objects, precompiled graphics shaders, or generated code, while remaining fast and correct.

+Its also probable (though not yet demonstrated with benchmarks) that lare applications built with Bazel's strengths in mind: highly graular build units, will compile significantly faster as they are able to cache more aggressively, and avoid recompilation of as much code while iterating.

 ## Why try to integrate Cargo's dependencies into this build tool?